redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 Enroll the compute and controller nodes as IPA client machines (ipa-client-install).

 Now you need to pre-create the services that IPA will need to generate the SSL certificates.
-ON the IPA master run:
+On the IPA master run:

       $ kinit admin
       $ ipa service-add mysql/controller.example.com